Race in Novato

 A reward was posted by the city council.
 Novatans for Racial Equality was reactivated, and the NAACP reconstituted its Marin chapter.
 Multiple articles, editorials, and letters to the editor were published in the Novato Advance.

-Within a week, arrests were made for the fire-bombing as well as the lawn-burning.
+Within a week, arrests were made for fire-bombing as well as cross-burning.
 David Martinez, 18 years old, was charged with throwing a Molotov cocktail through the window of Walter Chan’s home in San Marin.
 David Butler, also 18, was charged with setting fire to Ethel Cunningham’s front lawn.
 A number of other juveniles were arrested and/or questioned in both cases.